joshua-lossner/coherenceism.content/content/books/book-of-coherence/02-death-change-reality.md

 ---
-title: "Death, Change, and the Nature of Reality"
+title: Death, Change, and the Nature of Reality
 chapter: 2
-book: "The Book of Coherence"
+book: The Book of Coherenceism
 published: true
 tags:
   - coherenceism